 mostly with hepatitis C or a subset of herpesvirus, but also some bacterial infections.
 This causes ongoing inflammation, which activates many components of our immune system including the part responsible for the onset of autoimmunity [15,16].

 7. Living in a vicinity of petrochemical complex,

 such as oil refinery .
 People living in the areas surrounding petrochemical complexes have higher risk of developing anti-thyroid antibodies, and Hashimoto’s.

 8. Exposure to certain synthetic pesticides.

-There is an increased chance of developing hypothyroidism if a person was exposed to any insecticides and fungicides, and specifically herbicide paraquat as well as the pesticide maneb/mancozeb .
+There is an increased chance of developing hypothyroidism (an underactive thyroid) if a person was exposed to any insecticides and fungicides, and specifically herbicide paraquat as well as the pesticide maneb/mancozeb .

 The growth in synthetic pesticides production and use started in 1940s, with DDT being the most popular, and even secured its discoverer a Nobel prize.
 Only in the 1962 were potentially toxic effects outlined by Rachel Carson in the book “Silent Spring”.
 Until then food pre-treated with pesticides was considered harmless for the consumption.
 According to Stockholm Convention on Persistent Organic Pollutants, 9 out of 12 most dangerous and persistent pollutants are pesticides .